 Employers should, in the first instance, try to reach an agreement with their employees regarding the use of their annual leave.
 Endeavouring to reach an agreement will ensure that the employer complies with its duty to act in good faith.

 If an employer is unable to reach an agreement with its employees about utilising annual leave while COVID-19 restrictions are in place, they can then require an employee to use their annual leave, provided at least 14 days’ written notice is given to the employee.
 However, we reiterate that this should be done as a last resort, to avoid a breach of the employer’s duty to act in good faith.

 What if I can’t afford to pay my employees?

-If an employer is unable to continue paying its employees their full income (or the reduced income negotiated as a result of reduced hours while working from home), the employer should apply for the COVID-19 Government Wage Subsidy (‘the wage subsidy’).
+If an employer is unable to continue paying its employees their full income (or the reduced income negotiated as a result of reduced hours while working from home), the employer should apply for the COVID-19 wage subsidy (‘the wage subsidy’).

-The wage subsidy is available to all New Zealand businesses, including registered charities and incorporated societies.
-It is paid as a flat rate to all non-essential businesses that have, or are predicted to have, a 30% downturn in revenue compared to this time last year.
+The August 2021 wage subsidy is available to all New Zealand businesses, including registered charities and incorporated societies.
+It is paid as a flat rate to all businesses that have had, or are predicted to have, a 40% decline in revenue that is attributable to the move to alert level 4.

 The equivalent of 12 weeks’ worth of the subsidy is paid out to employers for each eligible employee.
 It is paid in a lump sum, which must then be passed on to employees in the course of the business’ ordinary pay cycle or at some other interval.